ipavlunin/Web-Scraping-Challenge/README.md

 # Example:
 news_title = "NASA's Next Mars Mission to Investigate Interior of Red Planet"

-news_p = "Preparation of NASA's next spacecraft to Mars, InSight, has ramped up this summer, on course for launch next May from Vandenberg Air Force Base in central California -- the first interplanetary launch in history from America's West Coast."
+news_text = "Preparation of NASA's next spacecraft to Mars, InSight, has ramped up this summer, on course for launch next May from Vandenberg Air Force Base in central California -- the first interplanetary launch in history from America's West Coast."
 ```

 ### JPL Mars Space Images - Featured Image